andrewbatallones/go-api/README.md

 - [ ] Need to figure out some sort of middleware for the api.
 Quite a bit of things are repeated.
 - [ ] Need to better sanitize these queries.
 Right now they can be infected with SQL injection.
 - [ ] Want to introduce a centralized config file.
 This is where the env vars can be initialized and missing, it will not start.
 This will prevent some false-positives.
+- [ ] GitHub Actions tests are currently failing because there is currently no setup for the database to utilize the app.
+Add config settings to build/use/connect psql.